Amandagl1/Note-Taker/README.md

 ## License
-Read more about the license herr: [ICS](https://choosealicense.com/licenses/isc/)
+Read more about the license here: [ICS](https://choosealicense.com/licenses/isc/)

 ## Installation